Compliance officers are responsible for helping the organisation they work for adhere to relevant external statutory and regulatory requirements

 You'll need to have:

-• critical problem-solving ability.
-You'll often have to make decisions on the information available, which is not always in black and white
+• critical problem-solving skills as you'll often have to make decisions based on the information available, which may be open to interpretation

-• project management skills, as you're likely to have to juggle several projects at a time.
+• project management skills to work on several projects at a time

 Work experience

-However, many graduates join the compliance profession after undertaking employment that helps them develop the required skills.
+Many graduates join the compliance profession after working in roles that help them develop the required skills.
 Examples of unrelated but relevant roles include:

 • financial analyst